joshbegley/nyt-latest/README.md

 `Easley was regarded as one of the most fearsome defenders of his era, earning the nickname “The Enforcer.”`\
 https://nytimes.com/athletic/6810355/2025/11/15/kenny-easley-death-seahawks-obit/

-**Carlos Alcaraz and Jannik Sinner will bring down the curtain on tennis season they dominated**\
+**Carlos Alcaraz and Jannik Sinner bring down the curtain on season they dominated**\
 `The two runaway best men's players in the world will meet on a surface that one loves and that the other is learning to love.`\
 https://nytimes.com/athletic/6810571/2025/11/15/tennis-alcaraz-sinner-atp-tour-finals/